BaMurat/petclinic-microservices-with-db/HandsonREADME2.md

   * Click `Save`

 - After running the job above, replace the script with the one below in order to test creating key pair for `ansible`.
+ * you can find key under this directory "/var/lib/jenkins/workspace/test-creating-qa-automation-infrastructure/"

 ```bash
 PATH="$PATH:/usr/local/bin"